Examinations are an important part of school life, which happen throughout the school year.

 Questions or Queries

-If you have any queries regarding the summer results or the autumn exam entries please do not hesitate to email Mrs Vere in the Exams Office.
+If you have any queries regarding the summer results or the autumn exam entries please do not hesitate to email our Examinations Officer.
 Please send a message with a contact number and we will contact you at the earliest opportunity to discuss any queries.

 Collection of Certificates